Conic Hill, Loch Lomond

 If you plan to walk your dog on this route, please note that there are restrictions during lambing.
 The photograph below shows Conic Hill from Loch Lomond.

-Drymen to Balmaha is one of my favourite walks in Loch Lomond & The Trossachs, which, luckily for me, is right on my doorstep as I live in Drymen.
+Drymen to Balmaha is one of my favourite walks in Loch Lomond and The Trossachs.
+Luckily, I live in Drymen, so it's right on my doorstep.
 Here are some views along the pathways.

 Thanks for reading